Alberto Medina: Club career

-Medina made his professional debut for Chivas on 8 August 2000 at 17 years, and won an award for most promising player.
+Medina made his professional debut for Chivas on 8 August 2000 at 17 years.
 Alberto "El Venado" Medina (at time of reporting) had seven goals in the Apertura 2006, alongside his partners Adolfo Bautista and Omar Bravo, and he was a major factor in Chivas' Championship win for the Apertura 2006 Tournament.
 Medina had the game – winning assist in the championship game of the Apertura 2006 Tournament.

 Beto (Medina) had a tremendous start to the Clausura 2007 Tournament, he scored six goals in eighteen games in the league.
 One of his more amazing goals came in the Super Clasico game against rivals America.
 A lob pass came from Diego Martínez which Medina controlled in the box and with a perfect technique, cut and finished excellently with a powerful shot over America's goalie Guillermo Ochoa.
 Chivas went on to win 2–0 at home.
 Medina is part of attacking duo in the pitch alongside his teammate Omar Bravo, often switching sides on either wing to confuse the rival team.
 Alberto has shown that he is an important part of Chivas with his blistering speed, ball control and accurate crosses.

 On June 2, 2012, Chivas sold Medina to Pachuca due to the poor last two seasons he had.
 Medina played for Chivas from 2000 to 2012 where he registered 323 caps on the Mexican League with 52 goals, and 39 assists.

 Later that year, on November 28, Pachuca confirmed that Medina was sold to Puebla F.C. for the next season.